TokTok/spec/spec.md

 together.

 ## Box

+The Tox protocol differentiates between two types of text: Plain Text and Cipher Text.
+Cipher Text may be transmitted over untrusted data channels.
+Plain Text can be Sensitive or Non Sensitive.
+Sensitive Plain Text must be transformed into Cipher Text using the encryption function before it can be transmitted over untrusted data channels.

 The encryption function takes a Combined Key, a Nonce, and a Plain Text, and returns a Cipher Text.
 It uses `crypto_box_afternm` to perform the encryption.